robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

     }
     ```

-1. We now need to create the errorMessage variable that is of type string in the TodoCompoment class
+1. We now need to create the errorMessage variable that is of type string in the Todocomponent class

     ```TypeScript
     errorMessage: string;
     ```

-1. Now we need to add an alert section to our todo.compoment.html to display the error message.
+1. Now we need to add an alert section to our todo.component.html to display the error message.
 After the `</form>` tag, add the following code

     ```TypeScript
     <div *ngIf="errorMessage" class="alert alert-danger" role="alert">